 How did you get from there to kung fu and martial arts, which is something like your "trademark"?

 I was always there inside.
 As a child, I always wanted my parents to send me to a Shaolin monastery (laughs).
 Unfortunately, in the small town where I grew up, there was nothing suitable.

-When I left home and moved to the big city at the age of 18, I finally had a lot of opportunities, tried my hand at it and when I came to my first master’s school for the first time, I knew right away: I’m off here immediately every day.
+When I left home and moved to the big city at the age of 18, I finally had a lot of opportunities, I tried my hand and when I came to my first master’s school for the first time, I knew right away: I’m off here immediately every day.